nccgroup/Sniffle/README.md

 applies for the TI SysConfig tool.

 Once the SDK has been extracted, you will need to edit one makefile to match your build environment.
-Within `~/ti/simplelink_cc13xx_cc26xx_sdk_7_41_00_17` (or wherever the SDK was installed) there is a makefile named `imports.mak`.
+Within `~/ti/simplelink_cc13xx_cc26xx_sdk_7_40_00_77` (or wherever the SDK was installed) there is a makefile named `imports.mak`.
-The only paths that need to be set here to build Sniffle are for GCC, XDC, cmake and SysConfig.
+The only paths that need to be set here to build Sniffle are for GCC, XDC, and SysConfig.
 We don't need the CCS compiler.
 See the diff below as an example, and adapt for wherever you installed things.

 ```
 diff --git a/imports.mak b/imports.mak
-index d3900b5b6..e7108c3df 100644
+index d3900b5b6..d5f765b92 100644
 --- a/imports.mak
 +++ b/imports.mak
 @@ -18,14 +18,14 @@